Dynamic Topological Data Analysis of Functional Human Brain Networks: Application to functional brain images

-Subsequently we computed the Pearson correlation between brain regions over sliding window of size 30 in measuring the strength of time varying brain connectivity.
-There are total $(116 \times 115)/2 = 6670$ time series of brain connectivity between 116 regions (Figure \ref{fig:AAL}).
-Often we represent the {\em static} summary of brain networks by computing Pearson correlation over the whole time points (Figure \ref{fig:fm}).
-These time series are feed into the proposed pipeline.
-The time series are averaged over all connections to determine if there is an overall trend (Figure \ref{fig:fm_time}-top).
-We observe a sharp decline in the initial measurements of fMRI, which is usually considered as artifacts included by the large variance at the beginning of each MRI scan \cite{diedrichsen.2005}.
+The time series are averaged over all connections to determine if there is an overall trend (Figure \ref{fig:AAL}-bottom).
+We observe a sharp decline in the initial measurements of fMRI, which is usually considered as artifacts included by the large variance at the beginning of each MRI scan \cite{huang.2020.NM,diedrichsen.2005}.
 Thus, we removed the first $60$ time points and only used the remaining $1140$ time points in the subsequent analysis.
-There exists a slow increasing trend.
-We fit a smoothing public spline $f(t)$ to to time varying functional connectivity $x_t$ at each edge and determined the trend by minimizing \cite{green1993nonparametric, rj1990generalized}:
+There exists a slow increasing trend (Figure~\ref{fig:AAL}-bottom).
+However, the trend is negligible when compared to the individual connectivities.
+Further, the time-varying graph $G_t$ obtained in the Dynamic Embedding is invariant of changes in the baseline fMRI signal.
+If there's a general upward or downward trend in the fMRI data over time, this will not have an impact on the structure of graph $G_t$.
+Therefore, we applied our method directly to the fMRI connectivity without the need for detrending.